-- The real part of a conjugate symmetric function or sequence is even. - The imaginary part of a conjugate symmetric function or sequence is odd. - An example of a conjugate symmetric function is a complex sinusoid $x(t) = \cos \omega t + j \sin \omega t$, where ω is a real constant.
+- The real part of a conjugate symmetric function or sequence is even. - The imaginary part of a conjugate symmetric function or sequence is odd. - An example of a conjugate symmetric function is a complex sinusoid $x(t) = \cos(\omega t) + i\sin(\omega t)$, where ω is a real constant.